 Much of my research has been directed at understanding and elucidating factors that influence people's well-being and effectiveness.
 In particular the research has focused on the role of affect, including studying the processes through which people influence the moods and emotions of others.
 The research has often been conducted in organisations and has involved a wide range of occupations, including nurses, police and security workers, teachers, professional cricketers, assembly line workers, and customer service staff.

-Currently I am embarking on a 2-year study of the impact of encountering artistic imagination (e.g. fiction, drama) on people's well-being.
-The project is a collaboration with arts organisation Ignite Imaginations and is funded by Arts Council England.
+In 2018, I completed a 2-year study (with Dr. Giulia Poerio) that investigated the impact of encountering artistic imagination (e.g. fiction, drama) on people's well-being.
+The project was a collaboration with arts organisation Ignite Imaginations and was funded by Arts Council England.

-Current research is focusing on: imagination; affective presence; emotions.
+Recent research has focused on: imagination; affective presence; emotions.